aibric1407/space_rocket/README.md

 For each destroyed asteroid user gets 10 points.

-Each collision will take one live out of three.
+Each collision will take one life out of three.

 When user reaches 0 lives game is over.